andre5Jr/soc-analyst-Log-Analysis/README.md

 📸 Screenshot Space:
 [Snort console output, custom rule, or flag confirmation]

-✏️ Task 2: Identify the Protocol and Port Used
+✏️ Task 2: What is the used protocol/port in the attack?

 ⭕️ Objective:
 Determine the protocol and port involved in the brute-force attack.